 Mathematics Class – programming and coding:

-This project aimed at develop many skills among the bootcamp students – especially modelling, programming and collaborating—by developing a website presenting the other projects and proposing some relevant scientific modeling of a phenomenon countered by the other groups.
+This project aimed at developing many skills among the Bootcamp students – especially modelling, programming and collaborating—by developing a website presenting the other projects and proposing some relevant scientific modelling of a phenomenon countered by the other groups.

-This website advertise the results obtained by their classmates in the other projects.
-This will required a close collaboration between the group responsible for the web-site and the others.
+This website advertises the results obtained by their classmates in the other projects.
+This will required close collaboration between the group responsible for the website and the others.
 Expected benefits from such a collaboration included enhanced skills in communication, organization and coordination.

 Secondly, to increase the scientific knowledge of the bootcamp students, they presented in their website a scientific modeling of some phenomena that other groups encountered: Like how can a drone fly? how to measure the quantity of a given pollutant in a water well?
 This modeling was also be presented on the website.